wolfSSL/documentation/wolfSSL/src/chapter02.md

 ### `--enable-fastmath`

-Enabled by default on x86\_64.
-If enabled, it is disable by Single-Precision (SP) math.
+Enabled by default on x86\_64 and aarch64.
+On all other archetectures, the default is the Big Integer Math library.
+Both fastmath and Big Integer library are disabled if Single-Precision (SP) math is enabled.

-See USE_FAST_MATH.
+See USE_FAST_MATH and Big Integer Math Library sections.

 ### `--enable-fasthugemath`